duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 ### What's the roadmap?
 Here's what we're working on (in roughly in this order):

-* better testing/file structure for spice plugins.
+- better testing/file structure for spice instant answers.
-* better JS interface for spice plugin callback functions.
+- better JS interface for spice instant answer callback functions.
-* better attribution.
+- better attribution.
-* embedding plugins.
+- embedding instant answers.
-* better testing/file structure for fathead plugins.
+- better testing/file structure for fathead instant answers.
-* more defined structure for longtail plugins.
+- more defined structure for longtail instant answers.
-* better testing for longtail plugins.
+- better testing for longtail instant answers.

 ### Are there other open source projects?
 Yes!
 Check out the other repositories in [our GitHub account](https://github.com/duckduckgo).
 You can email open@duckduckgo.com if you have any questions on those.

 ### Can I get the instant answers through an API?
 Yes!
 Check out the [DuckDuckGo API](https://api.duckduckgo.com).
-Our goal is to make as many plugins as possible available through this interface.
-Fathead and goodie plugins are automatically syndicated through the API, and Spice and Longtail are selectively (due to licensing complications) mixed in.
+Our goal is to make as many instant answers as possible available through this interface.
+Fathead and goodie instant answers are automatically syndicated through the API, and Spice and Longtail are selectively (due to licensing complications) mixed in.

 ### Can I talk to you about a partnership idea?###
 Sure -- check out [our partnerships page](http://help.duckduckgo.com/customer/portal/articles/775109-partnerships).

 ## Goodie

-(tbd)
+### Can Goodie instant answers make HTTP requests?
+Sorry, but unfortunately not.
+You might want to consider creating a Spice instant answer if you are trying to use an API.

 ## Spice